Thousands of materials and products contain copper, but does that make it a critical mineral?

 Based on these criteria, copper fits the mold.
 So, what happened?

-Before diving into why copper deserves to be on the Critical Minerals list, it’s worth knowing what is on the list accomplishes.
+Before diving into why copper deserves to be on the Critical Minerals list, it’s worth knowing what being on the list accomplishes.

 When the Energy Act of 2020 was passed, the USGS was tasked with reviewing and updating the Critical Minerals List every three years.
 The first list was published in 2018, with a review in 2021 and publish date in early 2022.